 The development of the Editor was greatly inspired by Native Instrument’s Reaktor, with which i had played around since 2000.
 A few decisions had been made regarding it’s design and workings.
 First of all, each parameter of each module should be visible as plain number and should be modulateable.
 To make the implementation easier and the whole concept more consistent it was also decided to calculate everything at the sample-rate.
-There is no distinction between events and audio-converters.
+There is no distinction between events and audio-converters like Camel Crusher.
 For each audio-sample the whole patch is calculated.
 That means that each module introduces a one-sample delay.
 Five serial modules therefore need five sample-steps until the input is processed by the last module.
 While this made programming easy it later led to some brain-twisting in more advanced patches where sample-accurate processing was significant.

 the below image shows the interface containing a very basic patch, namely drawing a circle.